rgriff23/rgriff23.github.io/_posts/2018-05-25-btw-update.md

 3. `btw` now supports all the new functionality of BayesTraitsV3.
 I endeavored to be thorough in importing and handling all of the different types of output from BayesTraitsV3.
 The only type of output `btw` doesn't support is the variable rates model output, but I don't recommend using this model anyway (read [this paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12285) to know why).

-The updated [tutorial](/projects/btw) on my projects page provides more detail and demonstrates how to run BayesTraitsV3 from R with `btw`.
+The updated [project page](/projects/btw) provides more detail and a tutorial.